oigwe-frx/pathAI-case-study/README.md

 ## Overview and Origin

-* Name of company
+* PathAI

-* When was the company incorporated?
+* Founded: 2016

-* Who are the founders of the company?
+* Aditya Khosla, Andy Beck, and David Schaffer

 * How did the idea for the company (or project) come about?